OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='intro'>Introduction</div>

-This repo is associated with the survey paper "[Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe](https://arxiv.org/abs/2209.05324)", which provides an up-to-date literature survey for BEVPercption and an open source BEV toolbox based on PyTorch.
+This repo is associated with the survey paper "[Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe](https://arxiv.org/abs/2209.05324)", which provides an up-to-date literature survey for BEV percption and an open source BEV toolbox based on PyTorch.
 In the literature survey, it includes different modalities (camera, lidar and fusion) and tasks (detection and segmentation).
 As for the toolbox, it provides useful recipe for BEV camera-based 3D object detection, including solid data augmentation strategies, efficient BEV encoder design, loss function family, useful test-time augmentation, ensemble policy, and so on.
+We also provide BEV algorithm family, incluidng follow-up work on BEV percepton.
 We hope this repo can not only be a good starting point for new beginners but also help current researchers in the BEV perception community.

 `If you find some work popular enough to be cited below, shoot us email or simply open a PR!`